vegantriathlete/blog.marceisaacson.com/_posts/2020-05-09-looking-back-and-looking-ahead.md

 Assuming that I'm able to sell those contracts on Monday at that price, I would get approximately a 10% return for the week!
 The Bid/Ask as of Friday, May 8, 2020 was $0.20/$0.30 with a last sold of $0.30.
 The BidXAsk was 131X220.
+Update: Now that I have access to market depth data, I have lowered my premium to $0.25.
+I may still need to lower it to $0.20 to guarantee having my orders filled.

 Note: What I'm calling available is the amount that I should be able to withdraw as of Monday, May 11, 2020 (or so).
 I'm not interested in trading on margin.